levuvietphong/pyTCR/README.md

     ```

     > 💡 **Note:**
-    > *This installs the most recent updates, which may include new features and bug fixes that are not yet available in the stable release.
-Cloning the repository also gives you access to the tutorial in the notebooks folder.*
+    > *This installs the most recent updates, which may include new features and bug fixes that are not yet available in the stable release.*

 ## :arrow_forward: Getting Started
 This repository provides a collection of [jupyter notebooks](https://github.com/levuvietphong/pyTCR/tree/main/notebooks) designed to facilitate the use of PyTCR for generating and visualizing rainfall and wind speed induced by TCs.
+To access the tutorials, clone the repository locally.
 These notebooks cover various use cases and data sources, providing comprehensive guidance for users.

 0. [Downloading Tropical Cyclone Data:](./notebooks/ex0_download_tracks_from_cmip6.ipynb) illustrates the process of downloading CMIP6 tropical cyclone tracks that have undergone downscaling using the tropical cyclone downscaling [model](https://github.com/linjonathan/tropical_cyclone_risk).